-- Contact us as soon as possible, normally within 90 days of the event you are complaining about.
+- Contact us as soon as possible, normally within 90 calendar days of the event you are complaining about.

-- Start by raising your concerns with our Head of Governance, who will help you to explore whether the issue can be resolved informally.

 - You need to let us know:

 - what happened and when

 - how it has affected you

 - any relevant supporting evidence

 - what you would like us to do to sort things out

-- your contact details and how you would prefer us to contact you initially. - You can email this information to complaints@officeforstudents.org.uk or write to:
+- your contact details.

+- You can email this information to complaints@officeforstudents.org.uk or write to:

+Governance Team (Complaints)

+Office for Students

+Westward House

-Head of Governance (Complaints) Office for Students Nicholson House Lime Kiln Close Stoke Gifford BRISTOL BS34 8SR
+Lime Kiln Close

+Stoke Gifford

+BRISTOL

+BS34 8SR